435-425-3322 | thelodge@redriverranch.com | Our weather today is:

 Photo courtesy of Galyna Andrushko via Shutterstock

-- Cohab Canyon: A moderate climb near Fruita, this trail weaves through narrow canyons and up to expansive overlooks of the orchards and river valley.
-The mix of rock and fall leaves makes it a favorite for photographers.
+• Cohab Canyon: A moderate climb out of Fruita that winds through narrow canyon passages and up to good overlooks of the orchards and river valley.
+The mix of rock and fall leaves makes it a favorite for photographers (and really for anyone paying attention).

-- Capitol Gorge: A leisurely walk along a historic pioneer road.
-Petroglyphs, water pockets, and striking canyon walls make this a perfect choice for late in the day, when the light is soft and golden.
+• Capitol Gorge: A leisurely walk along a historic pioneer road.
+Petroglyphs, water pockets, canyon walls — and in the fall afternoon light, the whole thing just glows.
+Save this one for late in the day.

 Photo courtesy of Juan Carlos Munoz via Shutterstock